Zero-Shot Learning for Requirements Classification: An Exploratory Study: Related Work

-A more closely related work to ours is due to Hey \textit{et al.}~\cite{hey2020norbert}, who proposed NoRBERT, a transfer learning approach for requirements classification.
+A more closely related work to ours is Hey \textit{et al.}~\cite{hey2020norbert}, who proposed NoRBERT, a transfer learning approach for requirements classification.
 Their approach is based on fine-tuning the BERT model (Bidirectional Encoder Representations from Transformers) \cite{devlin2018bert}.
-They achieved similar or better results with respect to previous works, with F1-scores of up to 0.94 on the PROMISE dataset for FR vs NFR requirements classification.
+They achieved similar or better results with respect to previous works, achieving 0.92 precision and 0.95 recall for FR vs NFR classification on the PROMISE dataset.
 NoRBERT also outperformed recent approaches at classifying NFRs classes.
-The most frequent classes were classified with an average F1-score of 0.87.
-The proposed solution was also applied for the classification of different types of functional requirements concerns in the PROMISE dataset, achieving F1-score up to 0.92.
+The most frequent classes were classified with precision up to 0.94 and recall up to 0.90.
+The proposed solution was also applied for the classification of different types of functional requirements concerns in PROMISE, achieving precision up to 0.88 and recall up to 0.95.